 How to Apply

-Click here to submit your application online or send a cover letter, resume/CV and a list of 3 references to the attention of L. Joy Williams, National Election Supervisor, at email@example.com Indicate which station you are applying for and include “Local Election Supervisor + Your Name” in the subject line of your email.
-Applications must be received by Friday, June 5, 2015.
+Please email a cover letter, resume/CV and a list of 3 references to the attention of Graeme Drew, National Elections Supervisor, at [email protected] Please indicate which station you are applying for and include “LES + four letter acronym of the appropriate station” in the subject line of your email.

 KPFA Pacifica Foundation Radio is an EOE/AA Employer